liferay-gs-latam/script-liferay-robot/README.md

 -m [maxAttempts]: Number of attempts that the robot is going to perform to connect on the server

--c [clusterSize]: Number of cluster that the robot is going to discovery and try connecting into to it.
+-c [clusterSize]: Number of cluster nodes that the robot is going to discovery and try connecting into to it.

 -h [server]: The server prefix hostname